varlanv/java-test-konvence/README.md

 test naming is always consistent and will fail the build in case a developer forgot to apply test naming transformations.

+By default, the plugin will not try to apply test naming transformations on the CI / CD server.
+That is, if environment variable "CI" is present, which is true for most major CI / CD providers

 ## Configurations

 Here is an exhaustive list of available configurations: